Skip to content

 • For XYZ inputs (single and batch), both charge and multiplicity can be set via CLI flags (--charge, --multiplicity) or via the config (optimization.charge, optimization.multiplicity).
 CLI flags override the config values.
 These values are passed down to the models as Atoms.info = {"charge": charge, "spin": multiplicity} and are written to the XYZ comments as Charge: ... | Multiplicity: ....

-# use only GPU 1
+# use GPU 1 explicitly

-CUDA_VISIBLE_DEVICES=1 gpuma optimize --smiles "C=C" --output examples/example_output/ethylene_opt_gpu1.xyz --config examples/config.json
+CUDA_VISIBLE_DEVICES=1 gpuma optimize --smiles "C=C" --output output.xyz --config examples/config.json